francesdallatorre/frances/README.md

  - 🤔 Full Stack Developer that leans towards front end technologies.
- - 🌱 Currently learning React Native.
+ - 🌱 Currently learning ServiceNow.
  - 📩 You can reach me at [francesdallatorre@hotmail.com]
  - ✅ Next on the list, Python.